Nonparametric method of structural break detection in stochastic time series regression model: Additional analysis of Bitcoin data

-For better understanding, the descriptive statistics of the price, returns and GNIS for the entire dataset as well as the three segments generated by the two structural breaks are presented in \Cref{tab:decriptive_stats}.
+We begin with a comparative analysis of the segments identified by the structural break tests using key descriptive measures.
 Here, ``JB-Test'' denotes Jarque-Bera test of normality, ``LB-Test'' denotes the Ljung-Box test for autocorrelation, ``LM-Test'' denotes the Lagrange multiplier test for heteroskedasticity and ``ADF-Test'' denotes the augmented Dickey-Fuller test for stationarity.
 All tests are conducted at 5\% level of significance.

 The descriptive statistics and these tests provide a clear picture of the market behavior across the three segments.
 The first one, i.e., 1 January 2020 to 7 March 2021, is characterized by relatively lower log-prices, high volatility in log-returns (as indicated by the high kurtosis), and the most dispersed GNIS values.
 The positive skewness of log-prices and negative skewness of log-returns highlight significant price increases and occasional sharp decreases during this period.
 In this segment, the JB test reveals significant deviations from normality, particularly in log-returns, which exhibit high kurtosis.
 The LB test indicates autocorrelation in log-returns, while the LM test suggests heteroskedasticity, though only in log-returns.
 The ADF test confirms the stationarity of log-returns, but log-prices and GNIS are borderline non-stationary.

 Segment 2 (8 March 2021 to 8 July 2023) shows a rise in the mean log-price, reduced volatility in log-returns (lower kurtosis), and increased GNIS, suggesting greater market stability and media attention compared to Segment 1.
 Log-prices have a nearly symmetrical distribution, indicating fewer extreme price movements.
 The JB test in this segment shows improvements in normality for log-prices and GNIS, though log-returns still deviate.
 Autocorrelation weakens during this period, as seen in the LB test, and there is no evidence of heteroskedasticity in any variables, reflecting greater stability.
 However, the ADF test still indicates trends in log-prices and GNIS, while log-returns remain stationary.